lianqiw/maos/docs/93_maos.md

             - reconstruct() & filter_dm: wfs reconstruction and servo filtering
         - In parallel simulation, calls maos_isim() for each step.
 It then calls
             - sim_update_etf(): update sodium profile if needed
-            - genatm(): update turbulence if not using frozenflow
+            - genatm(): update turbulence if not using frozen-flow
             - In parallel mode (PARALLEL=1)
                 - perfevl_pre: wfsgrad_prep, reconstruct() in parallel and then wait
                 - perfevl(): wfsgrad(), in parallel and then wait
                 - shift_grad(): copy from grad to gradlast for reconstruct()
                 - filter_dm(): servo filtering (dmreal)
             - In serial mode (PARALLEL=0), calls the following in sequence
-                - perfevl(): (in closed loop) to evaluate the performance ins cience field
+                - perfevl(): (in closed loop) to evaluate the performance in science field
                 - wfsgrad(): to compute WFS gradients
                 - reconstruct():
                 - shift_grad():